-The dramatic rise in the United States' trade deficit with China from 1997 - 2006 has cost jobs in every state in the union, with Pennsylvania, New York and New Jersey ranking among the hardest hit states in numeric terms.
+The dramatic rise in the United States' trade deficit with China from 1997 - 2006 has cost jobs in every state in the union, with Texas ranking as the second hardest hit state in numeric terms.
 In a new report issued today by the Economic Policy Institute, economist Robert Scott reports the trade deficit with China, now about \$235 billion -- nearly half the total non-oil goods trade deficit -- has displaced production that supported 2,166,000 U.S. jobs.
 Significantly, the vast bulk (1.8 million) of that job displacement has come since China's 2001 entry into the World Trade Organization, a move that was supposed to improve the trade balance.